 The GPU recipe is run on almost all of the bots on the chromium.gpu waterfall (all but the Android bot, as of this writing), the GPU bots on the chromium.webkit waterfall, the GPU bots on the tryserver.chromium waterfall, and the GPU bots on the chromium.gpu.fyi waterfall.
 All of the bots on these waterfalls are split into builders and testers.
 The builders compile the code, upload the build results, and trigger the testers.
 The testers download the builds and run the tests.

-On the Release bots, the binaries are sent from builders to testers using isolates.
+On the GPU bots, the binaries are sent from builders to testers using isolates.
 An isolate contains the binary as well as any dependent libraries or data files.
-The only reason the Debug bots don't do the same is that they use the component build, and as of this writing, isolates didn't support the component build.
-The high-level point is that when adding any new tests to the GPU bots, they must be made to work with isolates, because otherwise they will not work on the Release bots.
+The GPU testers do not check out the Chromium workspace; they receive all of the binaries, test harnesses and data files in the isolates coming from the builders.
+The high-level point is that when adding any new tests to the GPU bots, they must be made to work with isolates.
+The Release builders build the static library build; the Debug builders build the component build, to speed up linking.
+Isolates work with both flavors.

 The try servers run the same recipe used on the other waterfalls.
 The primary differences are twofold.
 First, they download and apply a patch to the source tree.
 Second, when running the pixel tests, they expect to download a reference image from cloud storage, rather than potentially uploading one to cloud storage.
 The reason for this behavior is that a bad patch may cause the try server to produce a bad image, so the try servers' results can not be trusted.
 Because the try servers rely on the other waterfalls to produce their reference images, there must be at least one bot with the same GPU and operating system configuration on the main waterfall (e.g. chromium.gpu) for each such configuration on the try server waterfall.